Verifying the Hashgraph Consensus Algorithm: Formalization

 \begin{strictcode} (* coin round but supermajority exists *) | vote_coin_super {s x y m n t f} {v : bool} : rwitness m x -> rwitness n y -> m < n -> (n - m) mod coin_freq = 0 -> election (vote s x) (pred n) y t f -> (if v then t else f) > two_thirds number_peers -> vote s x y v endstrictcode \begin{strictcode} (* coin round and no supermajority exists *) | vote_coin {s x y m n t f} : rwitness m x -> rwitness n y -> m < n -> (n - m) mod coin_freq = 0 -> election (vote s x) (pred n) y t f -> t <= two_thirds number_peers -> f <= two_thirds number_peers -> vote s x y (coin y s) endstrictcode

 In the final case, \cd{coin y s} gives $y$'s pseudo-random coin flip.

 \paragraph{Induction}

-Although Coq accepts the definition of {\tt vote}, since all its recursive occurrences are positive, the definition is still too complicated for Coq to give it a useful induction principle.
+Although Rocq accepts the definition of {\tt vote}, since all its recursive occurrences are positive, the definition is still too complicated for Rocq to give it a useful induction principle.
 It does, however, provide a useful case-analysis principle.
-Thus, Coq essentially promises that {\tt vote} is a fixed point, but not a {\em least\/} fixed point.
+Thus, Rocq essentially promises that {\tt vote} is a fixed point, but not a {\em least\/} fixed point.

 This is inconvenient, because there are many times one would like to do induction over votes.
 Fortunately, we can work around the problem.
 The recursive instances of {\tt vote} always deal with strict ancestors of the vote in question, so one can employ well-founded induction using the strict-ancestor relation.
 Within that induction, one can then do a case analysis over the vote in question.
-This provides the power of the induction principle that one would have liked Coq to provide automatically.
+This provides the power of the induction principle that one would have liked Rocq to provide automatically.